-This article describes how to deploy MLflow models for offline (batch and streaming) inference and online (real-time) serving.
+This article describes how to deploy MLflow models for offline (batch and streaming) inference.
+Databricks recommends that you use MLflow to deploy machine learning models for batch or streaming inference.
 For general information about working with MLflow models, see Log, load, register, and deploy MLflow models.

 MLflow helps you generate code for batch or streaming inference.